deutsche telekom

 USE CASE 3

-Supports those balancing professional, academic, and social spheres by connecting physical and digital workflows into one cohesive, intelligent platform.
+Supports those students and professionals in work, academic, and social spheres by connecting physical and digital workflows into one cohesive, intelligent platform.

-Acting as a partner in brainstorming, research, and planning, it bridges handwritten and digital thinking, prompts reflective insights, and coordinates group discussions—helping users maintain focus, manage emotional stress, and stay aligned across multiple domains.
+Acting as a partner in brainstorming, research, and planning, it bridges handwritten notes and digital thinking, prompts reflective insights, and coordinates group discussions, helping users maintain focus, manage emotional stress, and stay aligned across multiple domains.

 future Strategy